AnyChart/docs.anychart.com/Basic_Charts/Funnel_Chart.md

 ## Overview

 Funnel Charts are so-called Accumulation Charts and they show percentage ratio.
 Funnel Charts are often used to represent stages in a sales process and show the amount of potential revenue for each stage.
-This type of chart can also be useful in identifying potential problem areas in an organization’s sales processes.
+This type of chart can also be useful in identifying potential problem areas in an organization's sales processes.

 This article explains how to create a basic Funnel Chart as well as configure settings that are specific to the type.
 The table below gives a brief overview of the Funnel Chart's characteristics: